 Funding in international currencies are hedged through currency swaps or invested in matching currencies to mitigate currency risk.
 Basis risk is considered low as the degree of hedging imperfection is very low.
-Credit spread risk arises from the liquidity portfolio and is mitigated by having high quality requirements on the bonds that are purchased.

 Strategies and processes for monitoring the continuing effectiveness of hedges;